allandelmare/jwt-cookie-bridge/trunk/readme.txt

 6. Enable debug mode if needed for troubleshooting

 == Frequently Asked Questions ==
-= What shortcodes are available? =
-The plugin provides two shortcodes:

-[user_first_name] - Displays the current user's first name [user_greeting] - Displays a registration thank you message with the user's first name

-= How do I use the shortcodes? =
-Simply insert either [user_first_name] or [user_greeting] anywhere in your post or page content where you want to display the user's information.

 = What is the minimum WordPress version required? = WordPress 5.0 or higher is required.